THERE'S AN ART TO BEING A DOG

 If they have any toys they love and you want them included in the photos, bring them along.
 Don’t forget to bring poo bags!
 I always have some on me in case you forget, but you will be the one cleaning up after your dog!

 I am an on-location photographer, and the location very much depends on you and your dog.
 We will workshop locations together in our planning session.
-I can either come to your home and local park or beach where your dog feels comfortable if they are a little on the nervous side, or you can choose from one of the locations I like to shoot at.
-I have a range of locations including urban parks, grasslands and wetlands, urban locations and beaches.
+I can either come to your home and local park or beach where your dog feels comfortable if they are a little on the nervous side, or you can choose from one of the locations I like to shoot at or you can come to our 44-acre property in Wootton where we have many stunning locations.

 What may seem like an ordinary location to you, can be the most amazing location in the photos.
 That’s what hiring a professional photographer is all about... the creativity to see the possibilities.